online-courses-materials/OsLab/README.md

    end - finish adding films;\
    move - move file to folder "Watched";\
    copy - copy file to folder "Watched";\

-3.Please enter number of command bellow:\
+3. Please enter number of command bellow:\
-  0 - removes created folder and all files inside, and finishes program;
+  0 - removes created folder and all files inside, and finishes program;\
   1 - keep's folder and all files inside, and finishes program;
 ```bash
 #1 Input